pierokchad/commandhandler/README.md

 >This is a simple and unique package which makes creating commands using .js and .ts a whole lot easier and make the code look cleaner.

+> [!WARNING]
+> Some features may not work properly as the project is no longer actively maintained.

 ### 🚀 Installation

 **1**.
 Install package: